By Chainika Thakar

 Here, let us take the same values as in the two examples above and calculate Variance.
 Hence,

-Further, in python code, standard deviation can be computed using matplotlib library, as follows:
+Further, in Python code, the standard deviation can be computed as follows:

-Visualization helps the analysts to decide on the basis of organized data distribution.
-There are four such types of Visualization approach, which are:
+Visualisation helps the analysts to decide based on organised data distribution.
+There are four such types of Visualisation approach, which are:

 Histogram